Understanding Cognitive Biases: How Your Brain Tricks You Into Irrational Decisions

 3. Anchoring Bias: The Power of First Impressions

-In salary negotiations, the first number mentioned typically becomes the anchor point for the entire discussion.
-Research demonstrates that job candidates who name a higher initial salary request end up with significantly better compensation packages than equally qualified candidates who ask for less.
+In salary negotiations, the first number mentioned is usually the anchor point for the entire discussion.
+And research shows that job candidates who put forward a higher opening salary request end up with better compensation packages in comparison to equally qualified candidates who have put forward a lower request.

-To avoid being manipulated by anchors, always research independently before making important decisions.
-In negotiations, be the first to establish an anchor when possible.
+To avoid being manipulated by cognitive biases like anchoring, always research independently before making important decisions.
+In negotiations, aim to be the first to establish an anchor when possible.
 When presented with an anchor, consciously adjust your thinking by asking: “Would I consider this reasonable if I hadn’t heard that initial number?”
+Recognizing the influence of this bias can help you stay more objective and grounded.

 4. Availability Heuristic: Judging by What Comes to Mind

-In business, this bias explains why companies often copy what’s currently working for competitors rather than developing truly innovative strategies.
-The success stories dominating industry conversations become the readily available examples that shape decision-making.
+In business, cognitive biases help explain why companies often copy what’s currently working for competitors rather than developing truly innovative strategies.
+The success stories dominating industry conversations become the most readily available examples, illustrating the availability bias, which in turn shapes decision-making and stifles originality.

 5. Sunk Cost Fallacy: Throwing Good Money After Bad

-The sunk cost fallacy describes our tendency to continue investing in a losing proposition because of what we’ve already put into it, rather than cutting our losses.
-This “waste not” mentality leads people to stay in bad relationships, continue failing projects, and hold onto losing investments far longer than rationality would dictate.
+The sunk cost fallacy is one of the most common cognitive biases, describing our tendency to continue investing in a losing proposition because of what we’ve already put into it, rather than cutting our losses.
+This “waste not” mentality, fueled by cognitive distortion, leads people to stay in bad relationships, continue failing projects, and hold onto losing investments far longer than rationality would dictate.

-In personal finance, this manifests when investors refuse to sell plummeting stocks because they want to “get back to even,” often resulting in even greater losses.
-Companies fall into the same trap by continuing to pour money into doomed product lines because of prior development costs.
+In personal finance, cognitive biases manifest when investors refuse to sell plummeting stocks because they want to “get back to even,” often resulting in even greater losses.
+This is a classic example of the sunk cost fallacy.
+Companies fall into the same trap, continuing to pour money into doomed product lines due to prior development costs, driven by the same bias.

 The solution lies in adopting a forward-looking perspective.
 Ask yourself: “If I were starting fresh today with what I know now, would I make this investment/continue this project/stay in this relationship?”
 Ignore past investments – they’re gone regardless of what you do next.
 Focus only on future costs and benefits when making decisions.